Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 4 Supply Chain Management 204-1 Proportion of spending on local suppliers

-4 Health and Safety 403-9 No. of work-related fatalities
+5 Health and Safety 403-9 Number of work-related fatalities

 403-9 Lost time incident rate

-403-5 No. of employees trained on health and safety standards
+403-5 Number of employees trained on health and safety standards

-405-1 % of directors by gender and age group
+405-1 Percentage of directors by gender and age group

 7 Human Capital Management 404 Total hours of training by employee category

-401 % of employees that are contractors or temporary staff
+401 Percentage of employees that are contractors or temporary staff

-401-1 Total no. of employee turnover by employee category
+401-1 Total number of employee turnover by employee category

-N/A No. of substantiated complaints concerning human rights violations
+N/A Number of substantiated complaints concerning human rights violations

-8 Data Privacy 418-1 No. of substantiated complaints concerning breaches of customer privacy and losses of customer data
+8 Data Privacy and Security 418-1 Number of substantiated complaints concerning breaches of customer privacy and losses of customer data

 9 Energy Management 302-1 Total energy consumption